kilton/darcyai-sdk/README.md

 To prepare your Mac OS computer as a development environment for building Darcy AI applications, follow the [Mac OS X Environment Setup Guide](./SETUP_MACOS.md).

+To prepare your Windows computer as a development environment for building Darcy AI applications, follow the [Windows Environment Setup Guide](./SETUP_WINDOWS.md).

 Learn how to build and run a Darcy AI application using your favorite IDE with the [Build Guide](./BUILD.md).

 ## Packaging